temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ```
 <!--SNIPEND-->

-This Worker creates and uses the same Client used for starting the Workflow, `localhost:7233`.
+To run a Worker, you create an instance of the same Client that's used to start the Workflow.
-The Worker must be set to the same Task Queue name, then specify your Workflows and Activities names in a list.
+You must set the Worker to the same Task Queue name and specify your Workflow and Activity names in a list.

+The Worker need to know which Workflows and Activities it should execute in response to incoming tasks on the Task Queue.
+So by specifying the names of the Workflows and Activities, the Worker knows which code to run when it receives a task from the Task Queue.

 Then run the Worker with the [asyncio.run()](https://docs.python.org/3/library/asyncio-runner.html#asyncio.run) function.